QuarkChain/bench_kvdb/doc/paper.md

 ## Abstract
-Many blockchain analyses and performance models assume that key-value (KV) storage reads incur **`O(log N)`** disk I/O complexity, especially when using LSM-tree engines such as Pebble or RocksDB.
+Many blockchain analyses and performance models assume that key-value (KV) storage reads incur **`O(log N)`** disk I/O complexity (e.g., [TrieDB](https://github.com/base/triedb), [QMDB](https://arxiv.org/pdf/2501.05262)), especially when using LSM-tree engines such as Pebble or RocksDB.
 This assumption is rooted in the worst-case scenario of SST traversal, where a lookup have to access multiple levels and, at each level, examine Bloom filters, index blocks, and data blocks.

 However, we find that this model does not reflect real-world behavior.
 In practice, caches often hold most filter and index blocks, which can significantly reduce I/Os.